-Taking a flight is undoubtedly the quickest and most convenient way to get to Chiang Mai, however other methods of transport also have there advantages, here we take a look at the different ways to get to the magical city of Chiang Mai, look at the pros and cons and help you decide which way is the best for your trip.
+Taking a flight is undoubtedly the most convenient way to travel from Bangkok to Chiang Mai, however other methods of transport also have there advantages, here we take a look at the different ways of how to get from Bangkok to Chiang Mai, look at the pros and cons and help you decide which way is the best for your trip.

 Bangkok to Chiang Mai by Plane

 Getting a flight from Bangkok to Chiang Mai is very easy, convenient and now relatively cheap.
 There are a number of airlines to choose from including Air Asia, Lion Air, Nok Air, Bangkok Airways and Thai Airways.
 The short journey to Chiang Mai takes around one hour and twenty minutes, with departures from both Suvarnabhumi International Airport and Don Mueng International Airport.

 The budget Airlines of Air Asia, Lion Air and Nok Air all depart from Don Mueng International Airport, these carriers are considerably cheaper and if you are flexible with the times you fly it’s possible to get a flight for as little as 1000 baht.

 Thai Airways and Bangkok Airways are both based at Suvarnabhumi International Airport and while these to tend to be a little more expensive, they offer a fantastic service and may be more convenient for you, depending on where you are staying in Bangkok.